yugabyte/yugabyte-db/docs/content/latest/migrate/migrate-from-postgresql/prepare-cluster.md

 ---
-title: Prepare Cluster
+title: Prepare a cluster
-headerTitle: Prepare Cluster
+headerTitle: Prepare a cluster
-linkTitle: Prepare Cluster
+linkTitle: Prepare a cluster
-description: Prepare the cluster for importing data.
+description: Prepare a YugabyteDB cluster for importing PostgreSQL data.
 menu:
   latest:
     identifier: migrate-postgresql-prepare-cluster